 Conflict arose concerning the utility shut...
 Read more »

-My grandson's father's parents are claiming neglect against my daughter and their son DCFS is involved & I am trying to collect evidence to prove that they have lied and manipulated my daughter & DCFS into not only investigating the accusations but not notifying my daughter or myself until the...
+My grandson's father's parents are claiming neglect against my daughter and their son DCFS is involved & I am trying to collect evidence to prove that they have lied and manipulated my daughter & DCFS into not only investigating the accusations but not notifying my daughter or...
 Read more »

 Mom and dad agreed to keep the temporary order in place with minor revisions during mediation.
 Dad's attorney drew up the parental plan based off mediation and sent it to mom's attorney.
-Mom's attorney came back with no plan but that her client (mom) wants residential and sole decision making on...
+Mom's attorney came back with no plan but that her client (mom) wants residential and sole...
 Read more »

 It could depend on the amount of damages at hand and the respective limits of each.
 Many attorneys provide free initial consultations in accident-related claims.
 A quick consult might help in the decision of which route to pursue.